josmar-crwdstffng/angular/packages/zone.js/README.md

 ## Bundles

 Starting with `v0.11.0`, `zone.js`  uses `Angular Package Format` for bundle distribution.
-(For backwards compatibility, all bundles can still be accessed from `dist` folder.)
+(For backwards compatibility, all bundles can still be accessed from `dist` directory.)

 |Bundle|Summary|
 |---|---|